 - In Anniversary, is preceded by clouds of blue and white light.

-- Both Half-Life games turn it Up to Eleven.
+- Half-Life.
 The teleporters have dramatic startup sequences with lightning bolts shooting left an right, Sucking-In Lines and making loud droning noises.
 Stepping into one in the first game is always met with more flashing lights, bolts and zapping sounds.

 - Heaven's Vault: With light-orb effects.
 Through the use of "hoppers" in this game, these short-ranged teleporters are often used to visit moons where the Nightingale can't land.
 Others were set up to facilitate passage through physical gates that were never meant to be opened the old-fashioned way.
 It's eventually revealed that hopper technology doesn't actually seem to have any range restrictions.
 It's just that nobody knows anymore how to make full use of the few ones that're still active after centuries without maintenance.